 Dolmabahce Palace was built started its construction in 1843, was opened in 1856 after the surrounding walls were completed.
 Dolmabahce Palace was under the influence of the West and was built to model European palaces, Harem was built as a separate section.
 Dolmabahce Palace hosted 6 sultans at intervals.

-The Spice Bazaar (Egyptian Bazaar) is built between 1597 and 1664.
+The Spice Bazaar (Egyptian Market) is built between 1597 and 1664.
 The spice bazaar is constructedas part of the New Mosque, with rent the shops supporting the upkeep of the mosque as well as its charitable activities, which included a school, hamam and hospital.

 Galata Tower is one of the oldest and highest towers in Istanbul.
 It is 63 meters high.
 You can watch the panoramic view of the Golden Horn.
 It was built in the 14th century by the Genoese colony as part of the defensive wall surrounding its regions in Galata, opposite the ancient Constantinople.
 Genoese entered the trade with the Byzantines.